-- Status: You have five options.
-You cannot disburse any awards for the aid year unless the application is set to Accepted.
+- Status: You cannot disburse any awards for the aid year unless the application is set to Completed.

 - Setup: You're still working out the details; to avoid confusion, the application is invisible to the student.

-- Accepted: The student submitted all that was asked of him and you've accepted the various pieces.
+- Completed: The student submitted all that was asked of him and you've accepted the various pieces.